zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 - Please note that at the moment, accessing individual cells within JSON arrays isn't possible.
 Instead, the entire array gets serialized as a string, and its elements can be evaluated using string operators like "contains".
 - While it's technically feasible to consolidate all conditions into one with "and" between them, it's not recommended.
 Dividing them into multiple conditions enhances the readability and clarity of the policy, particularly when explaining the reasons for authorization failure.

-For the full reference of authorization-rules condition syntax and usage see the NGINX App Protect WAF [Declarative Policy guide]({{< relref "/nap-waf/declarative-policy/policy.md" >}}/#policy/override-rules).
+For the full reference of authorizationRules condition syntax and usage see the NGINX App Protect WAF [Declarative Policy guide]({{< relref "/nap-waf/declarative-policy/policy.md" >}}/#policy/override-rules).

 See below example for JWT claims: